galaxyproject/gravity/README.md

 Use this if you move your config.

 `remove /path/to/galaxy.ini`
+`remove instance_name`

-Deregister a Galaxy et. al. server config.
+Deregister a Galaxy et. al. server config., or all configs referencing the supplied `instance_name`.

 ## galaxyadm